Guide · Coach · Hypnotherapist

 And then I lost the way.

-Tragic events.
 PTSD I didn't have language for yet.
 Attempts to find relief in self-defeating and destructive ways that cost me nearly everything.
-I found myself homeless.
+I found myself facing homelessness, again.
 Empty of inner and outer resources.
-Thirty-one years old and starting over in the most literal sense
+Thirty-one years old and starting over in the most literal sense.

 At thirty-two, recovery found me again.